 Welcome!
-I am an Assistant Professor of Politics at Oberlin College.
-At Oberlin I teach courses on international law, international security, the Israeli-Palestinian conflict, as well as advanced seminars on identity in global politics, and genocide and international criminal law.
-Before coming to Oberlin, I earned a Ph.D.
-(2019) from the Department of Political Science at Northwestern University.
+I am an Assistant Professor of Politics at Oberlin College, where I teach courses on international politics, international security, and international law.
+At the advanced level, I alternate between seminars on identity in global politics, and technological change and world order.

-Beyond the book, I am also working on a parallel project on the construction and contestation of status orders, with a particular interest in how status politics, and great power competition, may be reconstituting how major powers are responding to the climate crisis.
+Beyond the book, I am doing ongoing research on the construction and contestation of status orders, with a particular interest in how status politics, and great power competition, may be reconstituting how major powers are responding to the climate crisis.

 My research has been published in major academic journals, including International Studies Quarterly, the European Journal of International Relations, and the British Journal of Politics and International Relations.
 Public commentary stemming from this research has been featured in the Monkey Cage @ the Washington Post, the Globe and Mail, the National Post, and Al Jazeera English.